Rjj18/chess_assist/README.md

 ### 3. Pawn Race Mode
 A fast-paced mode where you race your pawns to the other side of the board.
 The first player to get a pawn to the opposite end wins.
 Now fully implemented!

+### 4. Lone Knight Mode
+A puzzle mode where you control a single white knight that starts on one of the board's edges (a1-a8, h1, h8).
+Your goal is to capture all 8 black pawns scattered across the board using only knight moves.
+The game calculates the optimal number of moves needed and challenges you to match or beat that target.

 ## Quick Start

 ### Option 1: Play Online (Recommended)